Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Channel Estimation/Acquisition

 \subsubsection{Beam Training-Based Estimation}

 Beam training is a practical alternative for acquiring implicit CSI in sparse channels by searching over a finite set of candidate beam/orientation configurations.
-Different from model-based estimation that explicitly recovers the geometric parameters $\boldsymbol{\eta}$ and $\boldsymbol{\beta}$, beam training aims to select the best transmission mode (determined codewords) that maximizes the received signal power or SNR, which is particularly appealing when low-complexity link alignment is the primary objective.
+Unlike model-based estimation, which explicitly recovers the geometric parameters $\boldsymbol{\eta}$ and $\boldsymbol{\beta}$, beam training aims to select the best transmission mode (i.e., a codeword pair) that maximizes the received signal power or SNR.
+This makes it particularly appealing when low-complexity link alignment is the primary objective.
 In RA systems, mode selection is jointly governed by the RA orientation configuration, which reshapes the radiation pattern, and the conventional transmit/receive beamforming weights.
 Let $\mathcal{F}=\{\mathbf F^{(1)},\ldots,\mathbf F^{(|\mathcal F|)}\}$ denote the RA orientation codebook and $\mathcal{W}=\{\mathbf w^{(1)},\ldots,\mathbf w^{(|\mathcal W|)}\}$ denote a conventional beamforming/combining codebook.
 Then, a typical beam-training problem in an RA system can be formulated as

 Accordingly, beam training is equivalent to selecting the codeword pair $(\mathbf F^{\star},\mathbf w^{\star})$ that yields the strongest effective channel gain.
 In addition, the codebooks $\mathcal{F}$ and $\mathcal{W}$ need to be designed to satisfy compactness and scalability.
 Specifically, the codebook size should be reduced as much as possible to reduce the beam training overhead.
 Different from fixed antenna configurations, RA introduces an additional controllable dimension, i.e., the boresight rotation, which changes the effective manifold and may alter the distinguishability between different beams.
 Therefore, practical RA beam training critically depends on the orientation-aware codebook design and low-overhead mode selection strategies.
 The RA orientation codebook $\mathcal F$ should provide sufficient coverage of the boresight domain and ensure good separability among codewords.
 To satisfy the coverage requirement, a baseline idea is to discretize the boresight domain into $(\vartheta,\xi)$ grids and map each grid point to an RA orientation $\mathbf F^{(i)}$.
 For near-field/wideband settings, $\mathbf F^{(i)}$ can further incorporate a focal-distance bin, yielding a multi-resolution codebook.
 In addition, RA orientation induces varying radiation patterns across antennas that disrupt the orthogonality of conventional codebooks.
 Therefore, it is essential to develop radiation-pattern-aware codebooks where each codeword jointly encodes a beamforming direction along with specific antenna orientation configurations, thus improving codeword distinguishability.
 In this case, $\mathcal W$ can follow standard designs, e.g., discrete Fourier transform (DFT) codebooks~\cite{Suh2017Construction}, while $\mathcal F$ is tailored to RA features and radiation-pattern characteristics.